shoelace-style/shoelace/docs/resources/community.md

 ## Stack Overflow

 You can post questions on Stack Overflow using [the "shoelace" tag](https://stackoverflow.com/questions/tagged/shoelace).
 This is a public forum where talented developers answer questions.
-It's a great way to get help, but it is not maintained or actively monitored by the Shoelace author.
+It's a great way to get help, but it is not maintained by the Shoelace author.

 <sl-button type="primary" href="https://stackoverflow.com/questions/ask?tags=shoelace" target="_blank">
   <sl-icon name="stack-overflow" slot="prefix"></sl-icon>